StackVista/stackstate-docs/use/views/README.md

 ## View health state

-Every person or team has a different definition of when a part of the environment they are watching over is in danger.
-View health state can be used to indicate when the whole, as defined in a view, is in danger.
-The view can be in the following states:
+A view is also a tool to make a clear selection of components for which you want to get an alert for.
+Typically these are services which provide business value to a team's (internal) customers.
+StackState can define a single health state for any given set of components stored as a view.
+The calculation for the state for these components might be a simple count, but it could also be something more complex, for example:

+- If service A and service B are working find, then the view health state should be `CLEAR`
+- If service A has a problem, set the view health state to `DEVIATING`
+- If service B is is not in a `CLEAR` state, set the view health state to `CRITICAL`.

+A view can be in the following health states:

 * Green - `CLEAR` - There is nothing to worry about.
 * Orange - `DEVIATING` - Something may require your attention.
 * Red - `CRITICAL` - Attention is needed right now, because something is broken.
 * Gray - `UNKNOWN` - The view does not have a view health state.

 To enable view health state put the `View Health State Enabled` to on when creating or editing the view.
-Read more about how to [configure view health state](/use/health-state-and-alerts/configure-view-health.md).
+Read more about how to [configure the view health state](/use/health-state-and-alerts/configure-view-health.md).

 ## Create a view